Robyn Kahukiwa: Career

 From 1972 to 1980, Kahukiwa was a regular exhibitor at the New Zealand Academy of Fine Arts in Wellington.

-In 1984, Kahukiwa gained prominence in New Zealand after her exhibition Wāhine Toa (strong women), which toured the country.
+In 1984, Kahukiwa gained prominence in New Zealand after her exhibition Waahine Toa (strong women), which toured the country.
 This exhibition drew on Māori myth and symbolism.
 One of the pieces, Hinetītama, is in the permanent collection at Te Manawa.

+Her picture books, such as Taniwha (1986), have allowed both Māori and non-Māori children to access te ao Māori.

 In 1995, Kahukiwa exhibited a series named My Ancestors Are Always with Me in New York.

+Ngā Pou Wāhine, her 2001 series highlighting the strengths of Māori women was destroyed in a fire at Tapu Te Ranga Marae, in 2019.

-In 2011, Kahukiwa was awarded the Te Tohu Toi Kē Award from Te Waka Toi, the Māori arm of Creative New Zealand.
+In 2011, Kahukiwa was awarded the Te Tohu Toi Kē Award from Te Waka Toi, the Creative New Zealand Māori arts awards.

+In 2020, Kahukiwa was awarded Te Tohu Aroha mō Te Arikinui Dame Te Atairangikaahu, the Exemplary/Supreme Award, at Te Waka Toi Awards, in recognition of her life's work and achievements.

 Influences

-Kahukiwa's work often dealt with themes of colonialism and the dispossession of indigenous people, motherhood and blood-ties, social custom and mythology.
+Kahukiwa aimed to address the truth of New Zealand's history.
+As such, her work often dealt with themes of colonialism and the dispossession of indigenous people, motherhood and blood-ties, social custom and mythology.
 According to a 2004 article, Kahukiwa implemented "political activism in subject matter and method into powerful images that assert Māori identity and tradition".
 She was a "staunch supporter of Māori rights and the power and prestige of Māori women".
 Her work was influenced by Colin McCahon, Ralph Hotere and Frida Kahlo.